shyamkarla/guide-intro-to-angular/tutorial/17-complete-project.md

 __Note:__ To run this Code check you'll need to:
 - Make sure you've downloaded the code.
 Do this by going [here](https://github.com/Thinkful/guide-intro-to-angular/tree/clean) and either cloning the repo or clicking "Download Zip".
 - In your terminal, navigate to the project folder (e.g. `/Users/carl/Downloads/guide-intro-to-angular/app/final-section`)
 - Run a simple local server.
-On a Mac, you can do this by running `python -m SimpleHTTPServer`
+On a Mac, you can do this by running `python -m SimpleHTTPServer`.
+If you're on windows, try doing this by installing [Mongoose](https://code.google.com/p/mongoose/).
 - In your browser, go to `http://localhost:8000/`